Safeguarding: our progress

 As part of our commitment to change in safeguarding, we have been working across the sector to drive forward better practice and standards.
 Four working groups and sector experts have collaborated on a series of projects to improve safeguarding practice across these themes.

-You can get more information and details on the progress of the projects and their outputs below.
+You can get more information and details on the progress of the projects and their outputs, as well as wider sector progress, below.

 If you’re a Bond member, you can view versions of the project outputs and information on next steps in our members’ area.